 First Battle of Ypres: October 19 to November 22, 1914

 In what would become known as the “Race to the Sea,” the First Battle of Ypres begins, the first of three battles to control the ancient Flemish city on Belgium’s north coast that allows access to English Channel ports and the North Sea.
 The massive conflict—involving an estimated 600,000 Germans and 420,000 Allies—continues for three weeks until brutal winter weather brings it to an end.
 Typical of so many World War I battles, both sides engage in trench warfare and suffer massive casualties, but neither makes significant gains.

 Battle of Dogger Bank: January 24, 1915

 After decoding intercepted German messages, the British Grand Fleet attacks the German Kaiserliche Marine in the North Sea, sparking the Battle of Dogger Bank.
 The smaller German squadron retreats, but can’t outrun the British.
-A long-range gunfire ensues but while the German SMS Blücher cruiser is sunk, the British HMS Lion is severely damaged.
+Long-range gunfire ensues but while the German SMS Blücher cruiser is sunk, the British HMS Lion is severely damaged.

 Battle of Verdun: February 21 to December 18, 1916